yoavg/pdf-tab-renamer/README.md

     - ieeexplore.ieee.org (not very well tested)
     - biorxiv
     - dl.acm.org
+    - journals.aps.org (and various other cases where the PDF's url has a DOI, thanks @dlenski!)
 - The 'View article' page of Google Scholar

 # Installing